 The practice of contemplation is an act of protest against the shallow characterizations of living that pervades our cultural mono-vision of consumers and consumption.
 Deep practice is an alternative lifestyle, a step outside of the mainstream.
 With the development of skill these practice sessions become a way of bathing again in the refreshing waters of earth’s purity.
 By nurturing compassion and aspiring to heal the rifts that have grown so threatening between us and the earth, we touch the natural world as a friend, confidant, and admiring lover.
 By bringing the value of living-being clearly to mind we strike a blow against the nihilistic meaninglessness that has grown like a cancer in western societies since at least the First World War.

 The inspiration for practice comes from some glimpse we have had into the potential of the human mind’s states of consciousness.
 Perhaps it was a moment of love that knew no bounds and embraced all beings, all things, and all events.
-Perhaps it was a moment when the intricate pattern of cause and effect, that seems filled with the pain of mistakes, was seen to be perfect, just as it is, always has been and always will be.
+Perhaps it was a moment when the intricate pattern of cause and effect, that seems so filled with the pain of mistakes, was seen through the eyes of grace to be perfect, just as it is, always has been and always will be.
 Perhaps it was a second of helping another living thing find peace or laughter or healing when the scales fell from our eyes and we saw the sacred within this very earthly life.
 There are many, many states of consciousness in the mansions of the mind.
-With practice all three realms are visited; the heavenly, the hellish, and the earthly yet to do the practice is itself an affirmation that our small, selfish, fearful states of mind do not define us.
+With practice all three realms are visited: the heavenly, the hellish, and the earthly.
+Yet to do the practice is itself an affirmation that our small, selfish, fearful states of mind do not wholly define us.
 To do the practice is to affirm that these higher, selfless states of consciousness are precious even if they are discarded and belittled by the culture at large.

 In the age of ecocide we can be overwhelmed, wailing ‘what can I do?’